Last Updated on October 9, 2023 by Editorial Team

 - Debates and arguments

-- Use words like ‘Discuss, state or describe’ in questions to help student in concept recall
+- Use words like ‘Discuss, state or describe’ in questions to help students in concept recall

 - Voice and speech modulations to put a point across distinctly